 - Each Party must immediately notify the other Party of any unauthorised use or disclosure of Confidential Information belonging to the other Party.

-- Each Party acknowledges that damages may not be an adequate remedy for breach of this clause 11 and that either Party is entitled to be granted specific performance, injunctive relief in addition to any other legal or equitable remedy for breach or threatened breach in addition to any other available remedies.
+- Each Party acknowledges that damages may not be an adequate remedy for breach of this agreement and that either Party is entitled to be granted specific performance, injunctive relief in addition to any other legal or equitable remedy for breach or threatened breach in addition to any other available remedies.